cormullion/juliamono/website/faq.md

 #### ‘Is it finished?’

 The first beta release, version 0.001, was released on July 27, 2020.
-The current version is 0.016, released in September 2020.
-Progress will vary according to supply and demand.
-Always download the latest version if you want the typeface to perform as well as it can.
+The most recent version is 0.019, released in October 2020.
+Download the latest version if you want the typeface to perform as well as it can.

-#### ‘The glyph Uxxxx is missing/wrong - can you add/change it?’

-Probably.
-Open an issue on github.
-It doesn’t take long to add or change an individual character glyph and update the fonts (less than an hour, probably), and compiling an OpenType font and uploading it only takes a few minutes.
-Similarly, adding non-Unicode characters is easy enough.
-Perhaps you want a new glyph added to the [Private Use Area](/index.html#private_use_areas)?

 #### ‘Why don’t these accents/marks work properly?’